Inheritance tax: will you pay more after the Autumn Budget?

 The good news is there are some strategies you can take to pass on more of your estate tax-free.
 For example, married couples and civil partners can combine their tax-free allowances to pass on an estate worth up to £1 million (£325,000 + £175,000 + £325,000 + £175,000).

-This rule leaves out single parents or unmarried couples looking to leave a property to their offspring, though.
+This rule leaves out single parents or unmarried couples looking to leave a property to their children, though.
 Furthermore, only direct descendants are able to take advantage of the residential nil-rate band – so siblings, nieces and nephews are excluded.

 Does inheritance tax only impact the wealthy?

-As this reveals, rising asset prices mean it's not just the ultra-wealthy who are impacted.
+Only around 4% of estates pay inheritance tax under current rules, but fiscal drag is drawing more families into the inheritance tax net.
+Furthermore, rising asset prices mean it's not just the ultra-wealthy who are impacted.
 In fact, they often pay less inheritance tax than those who sit somewhere in the middle.

 “The super-rich tend to avoid it by hiring tax advisers to navigate the complex web of reliefs and exemptions,” says Rachael Griffin, tax and financial planning expert at Quilter.